4321baoxueyi/volume-visual/quiz-tutorial/README.md

 ### Volume

-When including a volume data set in a quiz question, up to nine parameters can be included:
+When including a volume data set in a quiz question, up to 10 parameters can be included:

 * `resource` denotes the name of the data set to be loaded.
 * `type` denotes the type of the data set related question.
 If it is a `text`, `radio`, `checkbox`, or `parameters` question.
 Question with type `parameters` requires users to